Professional COVID-19 Translations

 Beyond good reviews, professional translation makes a business more visible.
 It turns good content in one language into good content across dozens, while still preserving brand tone and message.
 Websites, blogs, tourist guides, and online brochures would be appearing in multiple search engines around the world, greatly improving SEO.
 Simply put, people are more likely to visit a website if they can access necessary information in a language they understand.

-All potential travelers are already online planning their trips.
+Potential travelers are already online planning their trips.
 You might as well offer them content in other languages.
 It won’t hurt and could very well be a huge asset.

 Different areas and businesses have different COVID protocols in place.
 Navigating the minefield of vaccinations, social distancing, and mask wearing is hard enough without involving international airline and hotel regulations.
 Having to decipher what’s needed for a trip now becomes time-consuming and frustrating.

 Professional translation cuts through the confusion by providing easy to understand information for all customers.
-And beyond pandemic needs, a translation service ups the visibility of existing content, enabling businesses to reach even more potential customers.
+And beyond pandemic needs, a translation service ups the visibility of existing content, enabling businesses to reach more potential customers.

 The MediaLocate team is built from translation veterans who are experts in language and cross-cultural business communication (and who love to travel).
 We know that global outreach is vital and we understand the importance of good information.
 That’s why our translation and localized content creation services are tailored to your particular needs.